falseywinchnet/Cleanup/Release/Instructions.md

 - it links to complex, numeric, algorithm, cmath, and array headers only.
 - no dynamic memory- all static.
 16mb of stack per instance.
 - absolutely no memset or recursion anywhere- all standard arrays and clean behavior.
-- dll size uncompressed is ~5.5mb, compressed is ~35kb.
+- dll is mostly zeros because of clang- uncompressed is ~5.5mb, compressed is ~35kb.

 ```cpp
 //example implementation shim